clux/kubecon2020/source/slides.md

 ```

 notes:
-- We can also create the function that dictates all of k8s urls on top of this struct
+- function that dictates all of k8s urls on top of this struct
 - handles that special empty group case
 - CAVEAT: due to limitation of the trtait: load-bearing pluralize.
 phrase i had never believed i had to use to describe software architecture, let alone from my own designs, but here we are.